-I am a first year PhD student at the Robotics Institute at CMU advised by Prof. Zico Kolter and Prof. Zac Manchester.
-I am broadly interested in machine learning problems faced by robotics systems and like to seek solutions to these problems by looking at them from a more foundational lens of optimization and graphical models, sometimes taking inspiration from neuroscience and cognitive psychology.
-I previously finished my Masters in Robotics from Robotics Institute and was advised by Prof. Katia Sycara.
+I am a final year PhD student at the Robotics Institute at CMU advised by Prof. Zico Kolter and Prof. Zac Manchester.
+I am broadly interested in understanding how to make optimization problems work well with machine learning models in the context of various problems in robotics such as inverse problems, optimal control, 3D reconstruction, post estimation etc. I previously finished my Masters in Robotics from Robotics Institute and was advised by Prof. Katia Sycara.
 My publications and descriptions of some selected projects are available below and on my Google Scholar page.
 I also recently interned at Nuro, self-driving car startup, where I worked on developing a differentiable planning pipeline.

 Education